$25.34-$31.39 hourly / $4,391.98-$5,440.90 monthly / $52,703.76-$65,290.80 annual

 A Student Recruiter locates qualified individuals through community, college, high school and personal contacts and encourages their enrollment in general and/or specially funded programs of a college.

-A Student Recruitment Coordinator develops, plans, coordinates, and implements student recruitment activities and efforts on a college campus.
+A Student Recruitment Coordinator develops, coordinates, implements, and evaluates a comprehensive and innovative student recruitment program at a college.

 A Student Services Assistant participates in the development, promotion, coordination, and evaluation of student services programs.
 A thorough knowledge of program requirements, goals, and procedures is continuously applied in performing the duties of the class.